 As a psychotherapist, I take an integrative approach that includes contemporary relational psychoanalytic psychotherapy, EMDR, neuroscience, climate-awareness, social justice and contemplative-based trauma and resiliency training.
 I work with adults of all genders and backgrounds, supporting people navigating trauma histories, anxiety, depression, shame, self-esteem challenges, transitions, identity exploration, relational difficulties, and climate-related emotional distress.

 I have been working with young adults and adults in the mental health and education field since 2005.
 I graduated from the California Institute for Integral Studies with a Master’s Degree in Integral Counseling Psychology and hold a Social Work degree from Hochschule Niederrhein in Germany.
-I offer individual and group psychotherapy as well as clinical consultation in my office in Boulder, CO as well as online.
+I offer individual and group psychotherapy as well as clinical supervision and consultation in my office in Boulder, CO as well as online.

 I speak English, Spanish and German fluently.